WorkWithAfridi/WorkWithAfridi/README.md

 ## About me

-Experienced software engineer specializing in app development.
+Experienced software engineer specializing in App development.
 Skilled in creating high-performance, scalable, & user-friendly applications for various industries.
 Strong technical background, self-motivated, & a team player.

 ## ☕ Connect with me!